 What if it was possible to take control of your finances in three months?
-What if you could shift, or “move the ball” to change your perspective on money and alter things for the rest of your life.
+What if you could shift your thinking – “move the ball” to change your perspective on money.
+And alter your finances for the rest of your life.

-Most often it’s not because we don’t know any better or don’t have the ability to understand the mathematics behind money.
+Most often, it’s not because we don’t know any better or can’t understand the mathematics behind money.
 Rather, it’s a function of how we view or perceive the whole process of getting out of debt.

-If you’re struggling with your finances it can be an emotional roller coaster.
+If you’re struggling with your finances, it can be an emotional roller coaster.
 Stress, anxiety, fear, frustration can lead to exhaustion – it can be a mental whirlwind.
-The negative emotions can have a serious impact on how we view our environment at any one time, how we view our reality.
+The negative emotions can have a serious impact on how we view our environment at any one time, how we view our ability to take control.

 Looking back is the process of continually beating ourselves up over and over again because of the debt or the situation we have put ourselves in.
-It’s always looking at the past.
-They say hindsight is 20/20 and nowhere is it more prominent than with our personal finances.
-In our mind we go through all of the “shouldn’t have” or “I wish” scenarios of how things would have been different if we would have just done things differently.
+It’s always looking into the past.
+They say hindsight is 20/20 and nowhere is it more prominent than with our finances.
+In our mind, we go through all of the “shouldn’t have” or “I wish” scenarios of how things would have been different if we would have just done things differently.

 - I shouldn’t have purchased that 48” TV on my credit card.

-- I shouldn’t be eating out as often.
+- Dining out is so expensive, I shouldn’t be eating out as often.